What is it?

 A VAD is a life-sustaining device.
 VADs that support the left ventricle of the heart are known as LVADs, while VADs that support the right ventricle of the heart are known as RVADs.
 There are also VADs that support both ventricles of the heart simultaneously, known as BIVADs.

-At the CHF/Transplant/VAD Center of Excellence at St.Vincent Heart Center of Indiana, our ultimate goal is to do whatever we can to help patients keep the heart they have, which is especially important as the supply of donor hearts continues to diminish.
+At the CHF/Transplant/VAD Center of Excellence at St.Vincent Heart Center, our ultimate goal is to do whatever we can to help patients keep the heart they have, which is especially important as the supply of donor hearts continues to diminish.
 And the ventricular assist device, or VAD, enables us to do just that.
 For patients with temporary heart failure, the assistance of a VAD can help the heart recover.
 For patients who are not good candidates for a heart transplant, a VAD is often their only option for long-term heart failure treatment.
 And for patients awaiting a heart transplant, a VAD give can them the strength they need until a new heart becomes available.

 Who is a candidate for a VAD?